 JPMorgan Chase & Co.
 (JPM) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the company had gained 4.07% over the past month.
-This has outpaced the Finance sector's gain of 2.22% and the S&P 500's gain of 0.04% in that time.

-Investors will be hoping for strength from JPM as it approaches its next earnings release, which is expected to be July 14, 2021.
-The company is expected to report EPS of $3.09, up 123.91% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $30.49 billion, down 7.54% from the year-ago period.
+JPM will be looking to display strength as it nears its next earnings release, which is expected to be July 13, 2021.
+On that day, JPM is projected to report earnings of $3.09 per share, which would represent year-over-year growth of 123.91%.
+Meanwhile, our latest consensus estimate is calling for revenue of $30.49 billion, down 7.54% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for JPM.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for JPM.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.62% lower.
-JPM is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.23% higher.
+JPM is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note JPM's current valuation metrics, including its Forward P/E ratio of 12.36.
-For comparison, its industry has an average Forward P/E of 12.36, which means JPM is trading at a no noticeable deviation to the group.
+In terms of valuation, JPM is currently trading at a Forward P/E ratio of 11.77.
+This valuation marks a discount compared to its industry's average Forward P/E of 12.08.

 Click to get this free report